 Our faculty counts high-level academics with professional experience in European affairs and project managers and advisors experts in EU project and tender drafting and management.
-The added value of attending the IMES programme is the possibility to be in touch with lobbyist, project managers, EU officials, policy advisors, procurement officers, who will share their daily professional experience with our students.
+The added value of attending the IMES programme is the possibility to be in touch with the lobbyists, project managers, EU officials, policy advisors, procurement officers, who will share their daily professional experience with our students.

 Jan-Willem BROUWER (1956) studied History in Groningen and Paris (Paris-I, La Sorbonne).
 He obtained his doctorate at the Leiden University.
 He is a senior research fellow at the Centre for Parliamentary History at Nijmegen University.
 Since 1997 he teaches European integration history at the Institute of European Studies at the Catholic University of Louvain (UCL).

 Antoine Bailleux is associate at Van Bael & Bellis – a leading independent law firm based in Brussels – and a professor at the Saint-Louis University in Brussels.
-He holds a degree in Law from the Catholic University of Louvain-la-Neuve (UCL), an LLM. from Cambridge University (UK) and a Ph.D. in Law from the Facultés universitaires Saint-Louis (FUSL).
+He holds a degree in Law from the Catholic University of Louvain-la-Neuve (UCL), an LLM. from Cambridge University (UK) and a PhD in Law from the Facultés Universitaires Saint-Louis (FUSL).
 His main practice areas and fields of research are the European Institutions Law and the Internal Market Law, mainly focusing on Competition Law.

 Alexandre de Streel is professor of European law at the Universities of Namur and Louvain in Belgium.
 He is also a member of the cabinet of the Belgian Deputy-Prime Minister and Home Affairs Minister.
 Previously, he worked at the Belgian Permanent Representation to the EU during the 2010 Belgian Presidency where he chaired the Council Working Groups on Employment and Social questions.
 He also worked at the European Commission, in the Directorate-General for Communications Networks, Content and Technology.
-He holds a Ph.D. in Law from the European University Institute (Florence) on the relationship between telecom regulation and competition law, and a Master Degree in Economics from the University of Louvain.
+He holds a PhD in Law from the European University Institute (Florence) on the relationship between telecom regulation and competition law, and a Master Degree in Economics from the University of Louvain.

 Born in Cologne in 1963 and father of 3, Pascal Goergen was appointed Secretary General of the Assembly of European Regions (AER) in January 2012 until June 2014.
 Previously, between 2000 and 2011, he was the Diplomatic representative of the Brussels-Capital Region Representation to the European Union.
-Doctor of Political Sciences and graduate in international relations,he is passionate about Europe and has specialised in matters relating to regional policy and institutional lobbying of regions within the European decision-making process.
+Doctor of Political Sciences and graduate in international relations, he is passionate about Europe and has specialised in matters relating to regional policy and institutional lobbying of regions within the European decision-making process.
 With his expert knowledge of the role of regions in European policies, advocating for regions has clearly become his trademark.
-Since july 2014 he is Professor at the Business University EPHEC in Brussels and Louvain-la-Neuve.
+Since July 2014 he is Professor at the Business University EPHEC in Brussels and Louvain-la-Neuve.
 Author of two publications, « Lobbying in Brussels » (2006) and « Networking in Brussels » (2008), he is currently heavily involved in several key European dossiers: cohesion policy 2014-2020, research policy, the EU 2020 Strategy, the Euro-Mediterranean partnership and multi-level governance.

 Bernard Snoy is a Belgian economist, PhD from Harvard University.
 He is currently visiting Professor at the Institute of European Studies at the Catholic University of Louvain (UCL).
 He has spent most of his career working with European and international organisations.
 The positions he has held include: Executive Director of the World Bank and of the European Bank for Reconstruction and Development (EBRD) and, more recently, Co-ordinator of the economic and environmental activities of the Organisation for Security and Co-operation in Europe (OSCE).

-Tom Delreux is an associate professor at the “Institut de sciences politiques Louvain-Europe” and the “Institut d’études européennes” at the “Université catholique de Louvain” (UCL), where he teaches courses on European Union politics and institutions.
+Tom Delreux is an associate professor at the “Institut de sciences politiques Louvain-Europe” and the “Institut d’études européennes” at the “Université Catholique de Louvain” (UCL), where he teaches courses on European Union politics and institutions.
 Before joining the UCL in 2010, he was a Research Fellow of the Belgian National Fund for Scientific Research (FWO) at the “Katholieke Universiteit Leuven (KUL), where he graduated in 2008.
 His research interests include the EU’s external relations in former “first pillar” policy areas (mainly environment), inter- and intra-institutional relations in the EU and international environmental politics.

 Henk Visser, graduated in 1990 in public management and joined the European Commission, DG Enlargement in 2001 dealing with Regional Programmes.
 Before this he worked with the EC as an expert/consultant drafting project proposals and programmes, managing and evaluating projects.
 He has dealt with programming, contracting, implementation, monitoring and evaluation of actions in areas such as demining, culture, civil society, media, information society, research and development, support to SMEs and recently justice and home affairs.
-He has been dealing with the accession negotiations on Science and Research and still co-ordinate the participation in Union Programmes, Agencies and Committees.
+He has been dealing with the accession negotiations on Science and Research and still coordinate the participation in Union Programmes, Agencies and Committees.

 Giovanna has over 10 year experience in EU enterprise policies and programmes and an academic background in international relations and diplomacy complemented by a post-graduate master in European studies.

 She has been working for the Executive Agency for Small and Medium-sized Enterprises (EASME) since 2008. where she currently contributes to the management of the COSME programme and of some Horizon 2020 actions targeting SMEs.
 In particular, Giovanna provides expertise and support to the Enterprise Europe Network, the official network of the European Commission to help SMEs internationalise and innovate in Europe and beyond.
-Her main dossier is access to finance and her sectoral areas of responsibility include aeronautics and space and agrofood.
+Her main dossier is access to finance and her sectoral areas of responsibility include aeronautics and space and agro-food.

 Before joining the EASME, Giovanna worked two years for Confcommercio, the Italian General Confederation of Enterprises, Professions and Self-Employment, which is the largest business association in Italy.